Nadahar/Mill-LAN-openHAB-Binding/bundles/org.openhab.binding.milllan/README.md

 ## Configuring Wi-Fi on the Mill device

+#### **Warning**: Regardless of which method you use to configure Wi-Fi on the device, you will **lose access** to the device if you mess up the configuration by for example registering the wrong SSID or forgetting to enter some information.
+Also note that for this binding to work, `local API` *must* be enabled.
+If you know how to enter "Access Point mode" you can repeat that procedure and try again, but if not, you will have to factory reset the device and use the mobile application to configure it from scratch.
+Making sure that you enter the correct information in the first place can save you time and frustration.

 If you contact Mill support, they will tell you that to configure it for your Wi-Fi network you must install their mobile application and use that, in combination with Bluetooth, to configure the device.
 This also requires you to register with Mill.

-Luckily for those of us that don't want our every move to be registered, this isn't true.
-What you need to do to configure the device without registration, is to set it in "Access Point mode".
-The exact procedure might vary between models, but for the tested panel heaters, all that's needed is to enter the "settings menu" on the device and select the `AP` option.
+Luckily for those of us that don't want our every move to be registered, this isn't true if your device has "Access Point mode" and you can figure out how to enable it.
+The documentation is sparse at best, and the exact procedure might vary between models.
+For some panel heaters, all that's needed is to enter the "settings menu" on the device and select the `AP` option.

-Once that's done, you can use any mobile device or computer with Wi-Fi and a web browser to configure the Mill device.
+Once the device is in "Access Point mode", you can use any mobile device or computer with Wi-Fi and a web browser to configure the Mill device.
 You will need to search for Wi-Fi networks, and you should find a network called Mill something that is unsecured/open.
-Connect to that network, and your web browser will either open a new page automatically, or you might need to enter the address in the browser manually by typing `http://192.168.4.1`.
+Connect to that network, and your web browser will either open a new page automatically, or you must enter the address in the browser manually by typing `http://192.168.4.1`.

 This should bring you to the device configuration page, where you can enter the SSID and password for your local Wi-Fi network.
 Make sure that the local API is enabled as well, and press `Connect`.